NiklasRosenstein/houdini-library/README.md

 My personal library of Houdini digital assets and shelf tools.

-## icons/
+* assets/ &mdash; Houdini digital assets.

-Icons used by this library and their attributions.
+* icons/ &mdash; Icons used by this library and their attributions.

-## scripts/

-Scripts that can be added to the Houdini shelf tools.
+* scripts/ &mdash; Scripts that can be added to the Houdini shelf tools.